makersacademy/chitter-challenge/README.md

 ## Learnings from this project
 Through creating this app, I improved my ability to:
-- Build a fullstack web application using Ruby and the Sinatra framework
+- Build fullstack web applications using Ruby and the Sinatra framework
 - Create SQL databases and implement routes that interact with and manipulate data in these databases
 - Implement user authentication using bcrypt
 - Carry out unit and integrations tests with RSpec